About soldiers and internal martial artists

 Some people say:

 "Martial Tai Chi is intended for the sole purpose of developing fighting skills to defend ourselves and protect others from harm".
-I am afraid to offer opinions of my own, but that’s not my first or even my second opinion.

 Life can be a struggle